What is Agile Software Development

 For companies in fast-moving markets, long delivery cycles are often a problem.

 With Agile/Scrum, the team understands what’s most important to the client’s business, and can deliver features in the most valuable order.
-By allowing the client to determine the priority of features, a functional market ready product can be realised early while the product is in development process.
+By allowing the client to determine the priority of features, a functional market ready product can be realised early while the product is in the development process.

 This process allows for a business to begin to generate results and a quicker return on investment by being able to make alterations accordingly and ensure the vital parts of the project are running to their satisfaction.

 By using a team-based methodology, there is a shared sense of ownership and responsibility to reach the goals set.
 When teams feel a sense of purpose they tend to set a faster pace of working.